Help us improve your experience.

 To quickly restore or to preserve routing protocol state information during a switchover, GRES must be combined with either graceful restart or nonstop active routing, respectively.
 For more information about graceful restart, see Graceful Restart Concepts.
 For more information about nonstop active routing, see Nonstop Active Routing Concepts.

-If the backup Routing Engine does not receive a keepalive from the primary Routing Engine after 2 seconds (4 seconds on M20 routers), it determines that the primary Routing Engine has failed; and assumes primary role.
+If the backup Routing Engine does not receive a keepalive from the primary Routing Engine after 2 seconds, it determines that the primary Routing Engine has failed; and assumes primary role.

 The Packet Forwarding Engine: